Waqas-Abbasi/sketch-pad/README.md

 A side effect of this implementation is that if two colors are very similar i.e. if you have markings on the canvas which are light-green, and you flood fill with a slightly darker green then those light-green markings will be ignored (since the distance between the two colors is lower than the tolerance).

-This algorithm is also not optimised for performance and currently considers every single pixel inside the canvas.
+This algorithm is also not optimised for performance therefore can be slow for users with large screens (since the canvas is sized on screen size)